Devil Survivor 2: The Animation: Release

-The thirteen-episode series premiered on the Animeism programming block of MBS on April 4, 2013 during the 26:05 (02:05 JST) time slot.
+The thirteen-episode series premiered on the Animeism programming block of MBS on April 4, 2013, during the 26:05 (02:05 JST) time slot.
 This technically resulted in the episodes airing on the days following the ones scheduled.
 The anime was later aired on TBS, CBC and BS-TBS with online streaming on the Japanese Niconico website.
 The series was acquired by Crunchyroll for online simulcast streaming with English subtitles in the territories of USA, Canada, UK, Ireland, South Africa, Australia, New Zealand, Netherlands, and Scandinavia.
 The Anime Network and Hulu later picked up the series for streaming on their online services.
 The series was also digitally released on the Movies & TV platform by Microsoft and the PlayStation Store.

 On June 19, 2013, Pony Canyon began releasing the series on Blu-ray and DVD volumes in Japan—with the first volume including the first episode and a bonus CD featuring the first Original Soundtrack for the series.
 The following volumes each contained two episodes with all but the fifth and sixth volumes containing bonus discs of which included a three volume Drama CD series.
-The seventh and final DVD and Blu-ray volume was released on December 18, 2013 while all Limited Edition volumes were distributed with a bonus poster featuring characters from the series.
+The seventh and final DVD and Blu-ray volume was released on December 18, 2013, while all Limited Edition volumes were distributed with a bonus poster featuring characters from the series.
 Sentai Filmworks licensed the series for distribution through selected digital outlets and a home video release in North America.
-The company released the series in its entirety on DVD format on July 1, 2014 with English and Japanese audio options along with English subtitles.
-Hanabee Entertainment later licensed the series for a home media release in Australia and New Zealand.
+The company released the series in its entirety on DVD format on July 1, 2014, with English and Japanese audio options along with English subtitles.
+Hanabee later licensed the series for a home media release in Australia and New Zealand.
 The company released the complete series on a DVD volume on September 3, 2014.
-MVM Entertainment also obtained the distribution rights in the United Kingdom and released it on a single DVD set on October 20, 2014.
+MVM Films obtained the distribution rights in the United Kingdom and Ireland, and released it on a single DVD set on October 20, 2014.
 Pony Canyon released the entire series on a Blu-ray box set in Japan on January 30, 2015.
 Sentai Filmworks followed their 2014 DVD release with a Blu-ray format release in North America on April 21, 2015.
-Hanabee then followed suit with their own Blu-ray release on May 6, 2015.
+Hanabee followed suit with their own Blu-ray release on May 6, 2015.
+Anime Limited released the series on Blu-ray in the United Kingdom and Ireland on July 22, 2024.